-I'm a proud Saiyan who calls Earth home, and I'm here to defeat you.
+I'm the Saiyan who came all the way from Earth for the sole purpose of beating you.
 I am the warrior you've heard of in legends, pure of heart, and awakened by fury.
 That's what I am.
 I AM THE SUPER SAIYAN, SON GOKU!!!

 Dragon Ball has many awesome moments per character, but putting down the crowning ones is a tough job to do.